anjesh/internship-test/data-analysis/scrape-it/readme.md

 #### Problem

-Write code to scrape the data from the following [html page](example.html) using any one of the following programming languages (node, python, php, golang).
+Write code to scrape the data from the following [html page](https://cdn.rawgit.com/anjesh/internship-test/master/data-analysis/scrape-it/exampledata.html) in any one of the following programming languages (node, python, php, golang).
 If you don’t know what scraping is, it’s time to learn now.

 The filename should be run.php, run.py, run.js or run.go.